Skip to main content

 The Challenge: Creating Reliable Revenue Forecasts

-Gartner has found that just 45% of sales leaders and sellers have confidence in their forecasting accuracy, while Forrester reported that 93.6% of B2B organizations missed their first-day quarterly forecast by 10% or more in 2021.
-These problems are compounded by economic volatility: The Harvard Business Review suggests a forecast which might normally be inflated by 8% could end up being off by as much as 50% during a period of instability.
+This problem is compounded by economic volatility: The Harvard Business Review suggests a forecast that might normally be inflated by 8% could end up being off by as much as 50% during a period of instability.

 Fixing these problems is a priority.
 But what can your organization do to improve its forecasting process?
 And what is likely to get in the way?